Once you learn the ropes about aquarium upkeep, everything else gradually falls into place, and the hobby doesn’t seem like a daunting task anymore.

 Keeping hardy aquarium fish is meaningless if their aquarium does not have an established nitrogen cycle.

-Even the most resilient species will perish if deadly ammonia builds up and there’s no beneficial bacteria to transform that into less harmful compounds.
+Even the most resilient species will perish if deadly ammonia builds up and there are no beneficial bacteria to transform that into less harmful compounds.

 The waste will get mineralized by bacteria, which will then turn it into ammonia.
 The ammonia is then picked up by other beneficial nitrifying bacteria that transform it to nitrates and nitrogen.

-The whole process of establishing a biofilter lasts up to a month and a half but you can shorten the wait by using bottled bacteria.
+The whole process of establishing a biofilter lasts up to a month and a half but you can shorten the wait to about 2 weeks by using bottled bacteria.

-There are many brands of bottled beneficial bacteria out there, but I’ve personally tested and compared two of the most popular ones.
+There are many brands of bottled beneficial bacteria out there, but I’ve personally tested and compared four of the most popular ones.

-If you want to start your new aquarium quickly without losing fish I recommend giving my comparison a read by clicking here.
+Anyhow, if you want to know how to start your new aquarium quickly without losing fish I recommend giving a read to my bottled bacteria comparison and instructions by clicking here.

 I hope this has helped you figure out the characteristics of the fish that require low maintenance.